Join our unique experiences away from the crowds, with intimate group sizes & most importantly great fun!

 Projecting into the tranquil blue Adriatic Sea, on the tip of a small peninsula, is the beautiful old town of Korcula.
 As you stroll along the well worn paved streets, protected by the ancient stone walls and towers, you will be in awe of the architectural master-pieces that are preserved in this medieval town.
 After exploring the treasures of Korcula old town, relax in the evening sun with a cocktail in hand and the sounds of some live music which can be heard in many places across Korcula Town.

 Set in the hills four kilometres from Korcula town lays a collection of small hamlets that make up Zrnovo.
 Wandering around you will feel like you have stepped back in time, with its rural and rustic setting.
 You can sense the communal spirit throughout the grey stone dwellings with their terracotta roofs and paved courtyards.
+Zrnovo is also home to the island's only craft brewery.
 The nearby bays of Zrnovska Banja and Vrbovica provide great coastal accommodation.
 The nearby beaches on the south of the island such as Pavja Luka, Rasohatica and Orlandusa are idyllic secluded swimming spots.

-At the furthest point west on Korcula, is the harbour town of Vela Luka, home to many shipbuilders and fishermen.
+At the furthest point west on Korcula, is the harbour town of Vela Luka, home to many shipbuilders and fishermen and fantastic producers of olive oil.
 Located near the centre are the caves of Vela Spila and the archaeological finds found here are housed in the fascinating Cultural Museum.
 After absorbing the facts, you can take a short taxi boat from the shoreline to the tiny but absolutely beautiful islands of Proizd or Ošjak, to enjoy the perfect Croatian climate.

 The highest point on the Island of Korcula is located near one of the island's oldest settlements, the village of Pupnat.
 This village is typical of Korcula, with its church and old stone houses.
 The stunning and Korcula Island's much revered beach of Pupnatska Luka is 6km away and the journey there provides breathtaking views of the island's coast line and neighbouring islands of Mljet and Lastovo.
 Bacva is another beautiful bay located a short drive from Pupnat.